danimedi/danimedi.github.io/about.md

 - **Programming**: I am proficient in R and Python, especially for data analysis and manipulation.
 I have worked on projects involving data visualization, R package development, web scraping, web applications, extracting information from APIs, and more.
 Additionally, I have web design skills, including building my personal website with Jekyll.
 My main projects are available on my [GitHub: danimedi](https://github.com/danimedi).
 - **Teaching**: I enjoy sharing what I learn with others.
 I believe that research and software development can help solve problems, which motivates me to create and share my work.
 I share what I learn through my [YouTube channel](https://www.youtube.com/@danimedi555) and my [personal website](https://danimedi.com).
-- **Sports**: Sports were a central part of my life for a long time; although not as much now, I still stay active.
-I practice various sports, including cycling, soccer, athletics, volleyball, table tennis, swimming, and others.
+- **Sports**: Second-division player in the Cayma district league.
+However, I practice other sports, including cycling, athletics, volleyball, table tennis, swimming, and others.
 - **Literature**: I enjoy reading and writing.
 On my blog, I write short stories, poems, and other texts where I express my ideas and feelings.
 I also enjoy reading literature books, though I admit I sometimes don't dedicate as much time to it as I would like.
 - **Learning languages and other subjects**: I have a strong inclination to learn new things.
 Besides Spanish and English, I also regularly use Portuguese.
 As a child, I studied French and Mandarin Chinese, though I no longer practice them.
 I have a broad interest in learning new topics, with a particular interest in philosophy, economics, geography, and politics.
 However, biology, astronomy, history, and many other subjects also capture my attention.